mtikekar/nvim-send-to-term/README.md

 For example, you can do `saf` and `sac` to send functions and classes from your code buffer to the Python REPL.

+## Extensions for other targets

+This plugin is extensible: you can define other types of targets to send text to as follows:

+1. Define a vim function: `function SendToTarget(lines) ...`. `lines` is a list of strings that hold the text to be sent.
+2. Save the function to the `send_target` variable: `let g:send_target = {'send': function('SendToTarget')}`
+3. Optional: add other fields to `g:send_target` that are relevant to your function.

 ## Sending to Jupyter kernels

-This plugin is extensible: you can define other types of targets to send code to.
-To do so, you need to define a vim function: `function SendToTarget(lines) ...` and save it in a variable: `let g:send_target = {'send': function('SendToTarget')}`.
-You can add other fields to `g:send_target` that are relevant to your function.

-For example, with this plugin you can send directly to Jupyter kernels running in notebook, lab, qtconsole or console.
+Using the extension feature described above, I have implemented a extension (included with the plugin) to send code directly to Jupyter kernels running in notebook, lab, qtconsole or console.
 You have to install the Neovim [Python client](https://github.com/neovim/python-client) and Jupyter client in Neovim's python host with:

 ```bash
 pip install pynvim jupyter_client